cs-uob/COMS20012/docs/exercises/Revision_MCQ.md

 Assume that variables are allocated on the stack in the same order as they are declared in the code, i.e. x will be near rbp (ebp) and z wil be near rsp (esp).
 Choose the correct answer:

-a)	This is a format string
+- a.
+This is a format string
-b)	There is no memory error
+- b.
+There is no memory error
-c)	This is a memory error and the variables count, x, y and z are corrupted
+- c.
+This is a memory error and the variables count, x, y and z are corrupted
-d)	This is a memory error and the variables count and x are corrupted
+  - d.
+This is a memory error and the variables count and x are corrupted
-e)	None of the above
+- e.
+None of the above

 ---

 ### Question 21
 To avoid buffer overflow, you should use safe functions such as fgets:
-a)	False
+- a.
+False
-b)	True
+- b.
+True

 ---

 ### Question 22
 The following table is a memory management table, choose the correct table for LRU policy:
-a)	Table 1
+-a.
+Table 1
 | Num    | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |--------|---|---|---|---|---|---|---|---|---|----|----|----|
 |Ref	|a	|b	|c	|a	|b	|e	|d	|a	|e	|d	|b	|d|